 Two Weeks Later

 Alex Anderson watched as a very tall, blonde, tuxedo-clad Alpha entered the ballroom, looking like Captain America making a quick stop-over in Monte Carlo.
 “Look at this guy.
 Of course he looks great in a tux.
-I really want to not like this guy.
+I really want to not like him.
 Why does he have to be so damned decent and smart and good at his job?”

 “I see.
-And is that because you were eyeing the UPS guy the other day?” asked Alex knowingly.
+And is that because you were eyeing the UPS guy the other day?”
+Alex asked knowingly.

 “I’m married and mated, Alex, not dead.”